OFFIS-DAI/mango_benchmark/README.md

 The parameters of a simulation run are:

 Simulation Parameters:
+* `n_runs` - number of evaluation runs per scenario (plot outputs are mean of these runs)

+Scenario Parameters:
 * `simulation_name`
 * `number_of_agents` - amount of agents that are created
 * `number_of_containers` - amount of containers the agents are distributed on